ikvk/imap_tools/README.rst

 MailBox, MailBoxUnencrypted - for create mailbox instance.

-MailBox.box - imaplib.IMAP4/IMAP4_SSL client instance.
+BaseMailBox.box - imaplib.IMAP4/IMAP4_SSL client instance.

-MailBox.login, MailBox.xoauth2 - authentication functions
+BaseMailBox.login, MailBox.xoauth2 - authentication functions

-MailBox.fetch - email message generator, first searches email ids by criteria, then fetch and yields emails by one:
+BaseMailBox.fetch - email message generator, first searches email ids by criteria, then fetch and yields emails by one:

 * *criteria* = 'ALL', message search criteria, `docs <#search-criteria>`_
 * *charset* = 'US-ASCII', indicates charset of the strings that appear in the search criteria.
 See rfc2978